goki/goki.github.io/content/en/docs/general/index.md

 +++
-description = 'General project-wide information that applies to all GoKi projects.' title = 'General' weight = 1
+description = 'General project-wide information that applies to all Goki projects.' title = 'General' weight = 1
 +++